Episcopal School of Baton Rouge: History

 Episcopal School of Baton Rouge was founded in 1964 originally as Episcopal High School with intentions of bringing an Episcopalian college preparatory school to Baton Rouge, Louisiana.
 Founding members of the school include G. Allen Penniman, Henry Klock, Dick H. Hearin, and A. C. Lewis.
 Originally on the site of St. James Episcopal Church of Baton Rouge and the old Baton Rouge Junior High School, Episcopal served approximately 300 students in grades 1–8.
 The first headmaster was Reverend Ralph Webster.

 In 1968, students in grades 5-11 moved to the new campus located at 3200 Woodland Ridge Blvd.
 Students in grades 1-4 remained at the church until the new buildings were completed.
 The first senior class of 13 matriculated in 1969.

 The school's gymnasium was destroyed in 1971 by a tornado spawned from Hurricane Edith, and much of the rest of the campus was heavily damaged.

-Most recently, Episcopal High School allotted space for pre-kindergarteners in 2005.
+Episcopal High School allotted space for pre-kindergarteners in 2005.

+Campus

+Recent Buildings

+In May 2017, the Academic Commons were constructed, which holds 17 classrooms.
+A year later in May 2018 the 23,000 square foot field house was constructed, and in spring of 2019 the Quest Center was constructed.

+Other Notable buildings

+Some other notable buildings on campus include: The Aldrich Library, Foster Hall, Frazer Hall, Lewis Family Memorial Chapel, Penniman Hall, Perkins Hall, and the Webster Refectory.

+Campus Type

+Episcopal is A suburban campus located North Of Jones Creek and South of Woodland Ridge Blvd.

 Athletics

 Episcopal High athletics competes in the LHSAA.

-Episcopal fields teams in many sports, including softball, soccer, basketball, football, volleyball, baseball, powerlifting, wrestling, swimming, tennis, golf, track and field, and cross-country.
+Episcopal fields teams in many sports, including softball, soccer, basketball, football, volleyball, baseball, powerlifting, wrestling, swimming, tennis, golf, track and field, cross-country, cheerleading, esports, and dance.